 How to Store These Peanut Butter Oatmeal Cookies

-Store the cooled cookies in an airtight container at room temperature for up to a week.
-To keep them fresh, place a piece of bread or a slice of apple in the container to maintain moisture.
+Keep cookies in an airtight container at room temp for up to a week.
+Add a slice of bread or apple to help them stay soft.

 More recipes to enjoy